What do I charge?

 If price is the single most important factor in choosing a piano tuner, I am not the right fit for you.

 If your piano needs a minor repair, 90% of the time I can perform it within the same appointment.
-I know you are a busy person and don’t have a lot of time.
 I can also provide a referral to have damage on your piano’s finish or veneer repaired.
 I am a certified Piano Lifesaver technician and installer.

 If you live outside of the Fairbanks area, or need some repairs performed in addition to the tuning, please contact me for a quote.